Bmoradi93/SSD-Object-Detection/README.md

 Put some images here!

 The entire training and inference process takes place in a docker container and the Dockerfile is provided to pull and build.
 The Dockerfile is based on TFOD docker image.
 The main branch of this repository uses Tensorflow 1.x.
-It is recommended to use a GPW-Powered machine for training process.
+It is recommended to use a GPU-Powered machine for training process.
 An SSD model is able to operate in real-time(up to 59 fps on 300x300pxl input images).

 ## Setup